 I was instantly smitten with the Venetian-inspired architecture along the waterfront and was reminded of some of my favorite Italian island destinations like Elba Island, Procida or Ischia…or even the town of Chania in Crete.

 For a moment, I had to remind myself I was still in Germany!

 It’s easy to get to Lindau from Germany, Austria or Switzerland.

-From Munich, the drive will take 2 hours and 15 minutes.
+From Munich, the drive takes 2 hours and 15 minutes.
 By train, the journey takes 2.5 to 3 hours depending on routing.
 If you’re coming from Stuttgart, the trip is only slightly longer, 2.5 hours to drive and 3 hours by train.
-From Zurich, it’s less than a 2 hour drive, by train it’s closer to 3 hours.
+From Zurich, it’s less than a 2-hour drive, by train it’s closer to 3 hours.